grafana/grafana/docs/sources/panels/transformations/apply.md

    {{< docs-imagebox img="/img/docs/transformations/transformations-7-0.png" class="docs-image--no-shadow" max-width= "1100px" >}}

-3. Optionaly, Click the trash can icon to remove a transformation.
+3. Optionaly, click the trash can icon to remove a transformation.

    To troubleshoot any issue, click the bug icon.
 For more information, see [Debug  transformations]({{< relref "debug.md" >}}).